Skip to content

 — Differentiation

-• Actual internal computation by tracing how the model processes inputs via circuits, activations, weights, and attention, not approximations.
+Traces how the model processes inputs via circuits, activations, weights, and attention — not post-hoc statistical approximations of what might have mattered.

-• Computational evidence, activation records, weights, and circuit traces that meet IOSCO, EU AI Act, and SEC explainability requirements.
+Activation records, weights, and circuit traces that meet IOSCO, EU AI Act, and SEC explainability requirements — not generated text a regulator can challenge, but verifiable computational evidence.

-How is AI-Quant different from the explainability tools we already use (i.e., SHAP, LIME, or output evaluation platforms)?
+How is AI-Quant different from the explainability tools we already use (SHAP, LIME, or output evaluation platforms)?

-SHAP and LIME are post-hoc approximations try to explain a model's decision after it's made, from the outside, using statistical inference about which inputs mattered.
-They cannot tell you what the model actually computed internally, and they can produce explanations that don't match actual model behavior.
-Output evaluation platforms like Galileo or Patronus detect that a model hallucinated.
-AI-Quant reveals why it hallucinated, by examining which domain-relevant features were active or absent during inference.
+SHAP and LIME are post-hoc approximations that try to explain a model's decision after it's made, from the outside, using statistical inference about which inputs mattered.
+They cannot tell you what the model actually computed internally.
+Output evaluation platforms detect that a model hallucinated.
+AI-Quant reveals why it hallucinated — by examining which domain-relevant features were active or absent during inference.
 These tools are complementary.
 AI-Quant operates beneath them, at the model-internal layer none of them can reach.

 We already log every AI input and output for our regulators.
 Isn't that sufficient for explainability requirements?

 Logging what was asked and answered gives you the record.
 It doesn't give you the reasoning.
-IOSCO's March 2025 report and the EU AI Act's explainability requirements are moving toward requiring firms to demonstrate how their AI systems made decisions, not just that they were used.
+IOSCO's March 2025 report and the EU AI Act's explainability requirements are moving toward requiring firms to demonstrate how their AI systems made decisions — not just that they were used.
 A log of inputs and outputs tells a regulator what the model saw and said.
-AI-Quant's computational audit trail (activation records, feature weights, circuit traces) tells them what the model actually reasoned.
-That distinction is the difference between a defensible regulatory response and a generated explanation that a regulator can challenge.
+AI-Quant's computational audit trail tells them what the model actually reasoned.
+That distinction is the difference between a defensible regulatory response and a generated explanation a regulator can challenge.

 Our quant team is already building internal interpretability capability.
 Why would we need AI-Quant?

 Internal research proves concepts but doesn't productize at scale.
 Managing sparse autoencoder training, maintaining financial feature dictionaries, and running runtime activation monitoring across dozens of production models requires platform-level infrastructure that most internal teams can't build alongside their core research responsibilities.
-AI-Quant accelerates what your team is already doing, providing the production-grade tooling so your interpretability researchers can focus on the financial domain problems rather than the infrastructure problems beneath them.
-Barclays' published research validated the technique.
-AI-Quant is the platform that operationalizes it.
+AI-Quant accelerates what your team is already doing — providing production-grade tooling so your interpretability researchers can focus on financial domain problems rather than the infrastructure beneath them.

 Does AI-Quant require access to our model weights, training data, or proprietary trading logic?

 AI-Quant monitors model behavior during inference.
-It requires access to activation outputs from your deployed models, not to weights, training data, or trading logic.
+It requires access to activation outputs from your deployed models — not to weights, training data, or trading logic.
 For organizations with strict IP and data security requirements, AI-Quant supports air-gapped and on-premises deployment options.
 Nothing about your proprietary models, strategies, or data leaves your environment.
-The interpretability layer observes what happens during inference without needing to know how the model was trained or what positions it's informing.

 Which AI systems does AI-Quant support, and does it work with fine-tuned or RAG-augmented models?

 AI-Quant applies to transformer-based language models, including fine-tuned models, RAG-augmented pipelines, and multi-agent orchestration systems built on LLM foundations.
-It works with models from OpenAI, Anthropic, Meta Llama, and open-source variants across supported deployment frameworks.
-Fine-tuned and RAG-augmented models are specifically where AI-Quant provides the most value: these are the models where you don't fully control what was learned during training, where domain competence is hardest to verify, and where hallucination risk is highest.
-Support for additional architectures is expanding.
-Contact us for your specific stack.
+Fine-tuned and RAG-augmented models are specifically where AI-Quant provides the most value — these are the models where you don't fully control what was learned during training, where domain competence is hardest to verify, and where hallucination risk is highest.
+Contact us to confirm support for your specific stack.